Washington Homeschool Organization

 Seattle Homeschool Group – Tuesdays starting around 1 p.m., alternating between Wallingford Park and other nearby parks (mostly on the North end).
 Join the SHG list for further information.

 South Seattle Homeschool Group – Wednesdays starting around 1 p.m. at Genessee Park.
+Join the mailing list to be kept apprised of location changes (particularly on rainy days or in the summer when it often moves to a beach!).

 Alternative Learning Environments (ALEs)